eric-erd/MDS620_Eric_SPI230957/Week06.md

 rng.shuffle(indices)

 # Comments to be provided
+# selecting first 330 rows of data for train by using indices from original data
 X = digits.data[indices[:330]]
+# selecting target/answers/labels for selected training data
 y = digits.target[indices[:330]]
 images = digits.images[indices[:330]]

 # Comments to be provided
+# gets total number of samples that selected for training
 n_total_samples = len(y)
 n_labeled_points = 10
 max_iterations = 5

 # Comments to be provided
+# getting indices of unlabeled indices for active learning
 unlabeled_indices = np.arange(n_total_samples)[n_labeled_points:]
 f = plt.figure()
 # Comments to be provided
+# iterating number of iteration which provided above.
+Which is a hyperparam for training process.
 for i in range(max_iterations):
     if len(unlabeled_indices) == 0:
         print("No unlabeled items left to label.")
         break
     y_train = np.copy(y)
     # Comments to be provided
+    # unlabeling original data using unlabeled_indices var, because original data is completely labeled.
     y_train[unlabeled_indices] = -1

     # Comments to be provided
+    # LabelSpreading is a library which helps to labeling data by training given dataset.
     lp_model = LabelSpreading(gamma=0.25, max_iter=20)
     lp_model.fit(X, y_train)